Vinit1909/ChatBot/README.md

 ## Musical Chatbot - Harmony

-### Build your own custom musical chatbot with custom interface on top of ChatGPT
+### Build your own musical chatbot with custom interface on top of ChatGPT

 Technology Used:
 - LangChain (Prompt Optimization)